My Child is diagnosed with Autism. What should we do now?

-- Early Intervention – Many pieces of research has proved that early intervention for children with autism has shown improvement in communication and behavioural problems.
-Most of the Early intervention program follows a multidisciplinary approach where 2 or 3 professionals work together towards the development of the child.
+- Early Intervention – Many pieces of research have proved that early intervention for children with autism has shown improvement in communication and behavioral problems.
+Most Early intervention program follows a multidisciplinary approach where 2 or 3 professionals work together toward child development.
 Parental involvement is also integral in Early intervention programs.

 - Do not wait – I have seen many people waiting and hoping that the child will outgrow the problems and get better as he grows older.
-The earlier you meet the specialist, the better the pace of development
+Hence, the earlier you meet the specialist, the better the pace of development.

 - Keep the faith and do not give up – It may not be possible to predict how the child will be 10 years from now or 20 years from now.
-Each child will learn at a different pace.
-It’s important to focus on one skill at a time and be consistent.
+Also, each child will learn at a different pace.
+Therefore, it’s important to focus on one skill at a time and be consistent.

 Common interventions that are recommended are:

-- ABA (Applied Behaviour Analysis) – ABA uses evidence-based techniques to improve socially appropriate behaviour.
-ABA therapy helps in improving communication skills, social skills, play skills and daily living skills.
+- ABA (Applied Behaviour Analysis) – ABA uses evidence-based techniques to improve socially appropriate behavior.
+Also ABA therapy helps in improving communication skills, social skills, play skills, and daily living skills.

 - Speech Therapy – The speech therapist will focus on developing communication.
-Inability to communicate leads to many behavioural problems in children with autism.
+The inability to communicate leads to many behavioral problems in children with autism.
 A speech therapist will be able to help you work with your child to develop communication and developing social skills

 - Occupational Therapy – The occupational therapist works on improving functional living skills, fine motor skills, gross motor skills, play skills, and visual skills.